Gqlex/gqlex-rfcs/research-work/research-filter-condition-ver1.md

 ```

 ## Use cases
-1. Select objects - already  supported, not by filter
+1. Select objects and value - already  supported, not by filter
 2. Select objects by operator to ... input value
 3. 2.
 Select objects by operator to ... input value, check internal path exist and object is not null
 3. Select objects by internal values combination by logical operators (&&, ||)